Kristina01111000/Drws_site/README.md

 - figure out menu on mobile issue -> login and see how it goes
 - Show my mom the video, ask a few other people about it
 - Make chats for other people that sound good, 2 to 3 people
+- Update on lessons?
+I 1 done?
+How is 2 coming?

 for admin email change "Settings"=>"General"=>"E-Mail Adress". change it back when he doesn't want comment emails